reshmabidikar/reshmabidikar.github.io/2020/04/javascript-under-the-hood.md

 # How Server side Javascript works

 Traditionally, Javascript was used on the client side.
 The server side processing like database handling and other business logic was developed using other server side frameworks like PHP or JSP or ASP.
 However, the advent of Node.js changed all this.
 Node.js is open source.
 It allows running Javascript applications outside a browser.
 So it provides a runtime environment to run Javascript applications.
 In addition, it also provides several Javascript libraries.
 This makes it possible to use Javascript to develop server side code as well.

 The main advantage of Node.js over traditional server side libraries is that it is asynchronous.
 So once it receives the request, it does not wait for the request to be processed, it is ready to receive the next request.

-\[table id=30 /\]

 # Conclusion